-The Lower Madison can be a great cold day fishery if the slush and shelf ice are not too bad.
-If it is overcast look for fish rising in soft water and target buckets with small streamers like Cowbell Crays and jig buggers.
-Fish looking up will take smaller mayflies like an Extended Body parachute Adams, and or midge patterns like a Buzzball and Griffith's Gnats.
-Most days you will find that nymphing will be the most consistent.
+The Lower Madison can be a great cold day winter fishery if the slush and shelf ice are not too bad.
+If it is overcast look for fish rising in soft water and target buckets with small streamers like Cowbell Crays and Jig Buggers.
+Fish looking up will take smaller mayflies like an Extended Body Parachute Adams, and or midge patterns like a Buzzball and Griffith's Gnats.
+On average days you will find that nymphing will be the most consistent.
 Try a leech, crawfish, or worm trailed by your favorite slim bodied euro nymph or baetis nymph pattern.
 Don't be afraid to throw a hot beaded nymph or egg pattern like a Meth egg, Glo Bug, Death Roe, or our shop favorite, an Eggy Azalea!
 Lower Bear Trap Canyon is a really fun place to fish when there is snow on the ground, park at the lower lot and walk up!

 Parachute Adams (16-20), Purple Haze (16-20), Sparkle Dun (16-20), Challenged BWO, Griffiths Gnat (16-20), Extended Body BWO (16-20), Buzzball (16-18)

 Mills Cowbell Cray Tan/ Olive (6), Beadhead Rubber Leg Krystal Bugger Brown/Olive/Black (6-10), Hale Bopp Leech (10), Mini Peanut Yellow/ Tan/ Brown (6), Swim Coach Black and Purple (2), Nancy P Tan/ Olive (6)